De Humani Corporis Fabrica Libri Septem: Book 2: The Ligaments and Muscles

-Book 3: The Veins and Arteries, Book 4: The Nerves
+Books 3 and 4: The Veins and Arteries; The Nerves

 In Books 3 and 4, Vesalius describes the veins, arteries, and nerves as vessels, but notes their differing physical structure: veins and arteries contains a hollow channel, but nerves do not.
 Vesalius describes the route by which air travels through the lungs and the heart.
 He describes this process as "a tree whose trunks divide into branches and twigs".
 He also describes how the body contains four veins (the portal vein, the venae cavae, the artery-like vein [now understood as the Pulmonary Vein], and the umbilical vein) and two arteries (the aorta, and the vein-like artery [now understood as the Pulmonary Artery]) as being the main vessels which branch out into smaller veins and arteries.
 Vesalius lists some six hundred vessels in his tabulation of arteries, veins and nerves, but fails to mention the smaller vessels located in the hands and feet, the terminal vessels of the cutaneous nerves, or the vessels in the lungs and liver.